 The Consumer Constituency will represent its members through the existing international networks of consumers such as Consumers International and the Transatlantic Dialogue.
-The constituency will initially consist of consumer organizations active in ICANN issues including Consumer Reports WebWatch, the Consumer Alliance Against Unsolicited E-mail, the Australian Consumers Consumer Action Network, the Slovenian Consumers' Association, Consumers' Protection Center (KEPKA), and the National Consumers' League of Jamaica.
+The constituency will initially consist of has already welcomed aboard consumer organizations active in ICANN issues including Consumer Reports WebWatch, the Consumer Alliance Against Unsolicited E-mail, the Australian Consumers' Telecommunications Network, the Slovenian Consumers' Association, Consumers' Protection Center (groups from Australia (ACCAN), Slovenia (ZPS, whose executive director, Breda Kutin, is an internationally recognized consumer advocate), Belgium and Canada.
+We are actively recruiting two other consumer groups within the at-large, KEPKA from Greece, and the National Consumers' League of consumers' organization in Jamaica.
+Additional meetings are scheduled in October with Consumers International.
 Thus, from the start this constituency will have both global representation and reach.